Experienced Maritime Injury Attorney

 - Repetitive Use Injuries: Sometimes the injury is not catastrophic, but affects the worker all the same.
 Repetitive use injuries are also common because most maritime workers are repeating the same motions over-and-over, which leads to chronic pain and may require surgery to correct.

-Receiving Compensation for a Maritime Injury
+Contact a NOLA Accident Attorney about Receiving Compensation for a Maritime Injury

 If you or a loved one has suffered a maritime injury, you are entitled to compensation under federal and state laws.
 However, arguing these cases is very complicated and requires not only knowledge of maritime injury law, but also knowledge of personal injury law in Louisiana.